 - TNI Design & Consultancy Services

 - TNI Operations & Maintenance

 - Transport Projects

 - Strangford Ferry

 - Network Services (Maintenance and Works)

-Procurement activities range from small-scale, routine purchases using contracts put in place through our Service Level Agreement with Central Procurement Directorate, to road maintenance and high value construction projects using CoPE.
-Procurement Branch is the central hub for CoPE Activity and responsible for procurement competitions of value exceeding £30k for roads related contracts.
+Procurement activities range from small-scale, routine purchases using contracts put in place through our Service Level Agreement with Central Procurement Directorate, to road maintenance and high value construction projects using TransportNI-Roads CoPE.
+Procurement Branch is the central hub for CoPE activity and responsible for procurement competitions of value exceeding £30k for roads related contracts.
 The Branch also monitors CPD and low value procurement activity authorised within internal Business Units, and direct award contracts